What site assessment activities will offshore wind developers perform as part of environmental review?

 Source: U.S. Geological Survey (13)

 When in use, an AUV is brought out to sea on a boat and dropped in the water, where it dives down to approximately 130 feet above the seafloor.
 Once it is deep below the water’s surface, the AUV takes incredibly high resolution images of the seafloor, creating a detailed map of benthic habitats, rock formations, and anything else lying in wait at the bottom of the ocean.
-The companies can then use this information to avoid sensitive areas when configuring the potential site layout or the potential route of the export transmission cable.
+Each offshore wind developer can then use this information they have gathered to avoid sensitive areas when configuring the potential site layout or the potential route of the export transmission cable.

 The survey work performed by the leaseholders will also be informed by survey work performed by independent researchers.
 For example, in 2022 a thermal tracker was deployed in the lease area to gather information about birds and bats in the lease area.
 The first analysis of that data, released in 2024 (14), found that 79% of the birds tracked flew below the swept area of the hypothetical turbines.
 Over the next several years, more data will be collected to better inform the analysis and develop a better understanding of what species are most at risk.